 The maximum (largest observation)

-These values are important for encoding many types of performance measures and can be used to succinctly summarize data without losing as much detail as you currently are with the mean alone.
-A boxplot provides a visual representation of these values that we can augment with a line for the performance measure threshold as seen in Figure 10.15:
+These values are important for encoding many types of performance measures and can be used to succinctly summarize data without losing as much detail as you currently do with the mean alone.
+A boxplot provides a visual representation of these values that you can augment with a line for the performance measure threshold, as shown in Figure 10-15.

-Figure 10.15 Boxplot sparkline [793725c10f15.pdf]
+Figure 10-15: Boxplot sparkline [793725 c10f015.eps]

 The incident manager now has an at-a-glance view that encodes valuable details without sacrificing space.
-If necessary, the boxplot itself can be color-coded to more overtly call attention to measures outside normal parameters and the mean value could be displayed next to the bloxplot if that measure still provides value.
+If necessary, the boxplot can be color-coded to more overtly call attention to measures outside normal parameters.
+The mean value can be displayed next to the boxplot if that measure still provides value.

 Projecting “Security”

-We wrapped security in quotes here and in the section title because the definition of “security” lies in the interpretation of the individual.
-A penetration tester may think of security in a completely different way than a CISO, just as an application developer will likely have a different view of it than a firewall engineer.
-From a big picture perspective, these interpretations are very complementary as they are all parts of a whole and each activity is necessary to ensure the protection of information assets in an organization.
+The word “security” is in quotes here and in the section title because the definition of security is up to individual interpretation.
+A penetration tester might think of security in a completely different way than a CISO, just as an application developer will likely have a different view of it than a firewall engineer.
+From a big picture perspective, these interpretations are complementary because they are all parts of a whole.
+Each activity is necessary to ensure the protection of an organization’s information assets.

-Perhaps one of the least “security-like” elements that readily lends itself to a dashboard is the venerable project or task “status view”.
-This could be tracking projects for remediation of internal audit issues or monitoring full-scale, enterprise-wide security programs.
-Security, IT and business executives need some way to get a quick overview of all these moving parts so they know where resources and attention should potentially be redirected.
-It may not be sexy, but there would be little happening in “security” without this governance layer.
+Perhaps one of the least “security-like” elements that readily lends itself to a dashboard is the venerable project or task “status view.”
+This could involve tracking projects for remediation of internal audit issues or monitoring full-scale, enterprise-wide security programs.
+Security, IT, and business executives need some way to get a quick overview of all these moving parts so they know where resources and attention should potentially be redirected.
+It might not be sexy, but there would be little happening in “security” without this governance layer.

-If you do become known as the “dashboard person” in your organization, you must face the inevitable request to build a set of measures for to track program, project and remediation status.
-These initiatives will have their own set of detailed measures and reports that project and program managers will gladly provide.
+If you become known as the “dashboard person” in your organization, you must face the inevitable request to build a set of measures to track program, project, and remediation status.
+These initiatives will have their own set of detailed measures and reports, which project and program managers will gladly provide.
 The challenge lies in how to communicate the status of 35-50 (or more) measures at a glance as one component of an executive-level dashboard.

-The first step is to identify the components that your consumers wish to track.
-For our make-believe organization, this will be:
+The first step is to identify the components that your viewers want to track.
+For our make-believe organization, the components will be:

 Internal audit issues remediation items